article illustration 2024 Building Native Mobile Apps with Next.js 14 and Capacitor: A Step-by-Step Guide

 npx cap sync

-The first command npm run static will simply build your Next.js project and export the static build, while the second command npx cap sync will sync all the web code into the right places of the native platforms so they can be displayed in an app.
+The npm run static command builds your Next.js project and exports the static files, while npx cap sync synchronizes the web code with the native platforms.

 Terminal window